-- The general purpose of the interview, including HCSC's role, what law or laws may be pertinent to the investigation, and where appropriate, a brief explanation of what is under investigation. - The potential uses of the information to be obtained from the witness. - The witness's right to personal representation during the interview by a person of their choice. - If the witness is an employee of HCSC, the witness's right to refuse to have anyone else present during the interview and the witness's right to refuse to reveal the content of an interview. - The regulatory provisions concerning prohibition of intimidating or retaliatory acts by HCSC. - Witnesses shall be interviewed under circumstances that assure privacy.
+- The general purpose of the interview, including HCSC's role, what law or laws may be pertinent to the investigation, and where appropriate, a brief explanation of what is under investigation. - The potential uses of the information to be obtained from the witness. - The witness's right to personal representation during the interview by a person of their choice. - If the witness is an employee of HCSC, he or she has the right to refuse to have anyone else present during the interview and to refuse to reveal the interview's content. - The regulatory provisions concerning prohibition of intimidating or retaliatory acts by HCSC. - Witnesses shall be interviewed under circumstances that assure privacy.
 An interpreter may be used if safeguards are taken to ensure the competence of the interpreter and to protect the witness's privacy.